AlfredoJF/gcp-mcp/README.md

 7. `list-gke-clusters`: List all GKE clusters in the current project
 8. `list-sql-instances`: List all Cloud SQL instances in the current project
 9. `get-logs`: Get Cloud Logging entries for the current project
+10. `check-bq-table-metadata`: Get metadata for a BigQuery table.
+11. `check-bq-table-schema`: Get the schema of a BigQuery table.
+12. `dry-run-bq-query`: Perform a dry run of a BigQuery query to validate and estimate costs.
+(Note: The `projectId` argument specifies the project for job execution/billing.
+For cross-project queries, use fully qualified table names like `\`project-id.dataset-id.table-id\`` in your SQL.)
+13. `run-bq-query`: Execute a BigQuery query and return results.
+(Note: The `projectId` argument specifies the project for job execution/billing.
+For cross-project queries, use fully qualified table names like `\`project-id.dataset-id.table-id\`` in your SQL.)

 ## Example Interactions